Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Experiment

-\textbf{Multiple interaction vs single interaction.} To validate the advantage of multiple interactions, we designed an experiment inspired by the concept of In-Context Learning.
-This involved merging the multiple actions of CoA into a single interaction (i.e., guiding LMMs to simultaneously consider captions, the appearance of entities, and relationships between entities within a single interaction; the detailed merged template is provided in Appendix F).
-The comparison of single-interaction performance versus multi-interaction CoA is reported in Table \ref{table_ablation_single_interaction}.
-The results clearly demonstrate that multiple interactions provide significant performance benefits over a single-step approach, attributed to the more granular processing and well-defined task objectives that facilitate more accurate outputs from LMMs.
+To validate the advantage of multiple interactions, we designed an experiment inspired by the concept of In-Context Learning.
+This involved merging the multiple actions of CoA into a single interaction (i.e., guiding VLMs to simultaneously consider captions, the appearance of entities, and relationships between entities within a single interaction).
+The comparison of single-interaction performance versus multi-interaction CoA is reported in Fig. \ref{figure_ablation_single}.
+The results clearly demonstrate that multiple interactions provide significant performance benefits over a single-step approach, attributed to the more granular processing and well-defined task objectives that facilitate more accurate outputs from VLMs.